aiven/aiven-docs/docs/products/clickhouse/howto/connect-with-clickhouse-cli.md

 title: Connect to a ClickHouse® cluster with CLI
 ---

-It\'s recommended to connect to a ClickHouse® cluster with the ClickHouse® client.
+It's recommended to connect to a ClickHouse® cluster with the ClickHouse® client.
 From this article, you\'ll learn how to use the the ClickHouse® client command-line tool for that purpose.